vladigleba/vladigleba.github.io/posts/basics/standards.md

 Living in a world of sin brings pressure to conform to its ways, to be squeezed into its mold, but God’s goal is to transform us by renewing our minds through the truth of His Word {% rf 'John 17:17' %}.

-## Why does transformation start with the mind?
+## Why does transformation start in the mind?

 > For *as he thinketh* in his heart, *so is he*.
 {% ct 'Proverbs 23:7' %}